 In the southern triangle between Ihosy, Tuléar and Fort-Dauphin the security situation remains tense and the roads are in very poor condition.
 Avoid overnight stays in the countryside.

-Travellers should avoid travelling at night on Route Nationale 13 (RN 13) between Ambovombe and Ihosy and on the RN 10 between Betioky and Andranovory (the western route to Toliara/Tuléar).
+Tourists should avoid travelling at night on Route Nationale 13 (RN 13) between Ambovombe and Ihosy and on the RN 10 between Betioky and Andranovory (the western route to Toliara/Tuléar).
 There have been several attacks on vehicles.
 If you’re travelling to Fort Dauphin, you should travel by air if possible.
 If this isn’t possible, take great care on roads during the daytime; be vigilant at all times and following the instructions of local authorities.

 Please follow the travel advice of your Government: